 • Head Terms

-Short, broad keywords with high search volume but intense competition (e.g., “shoes”).
+Short, broad keywords with high search volume but intense competition (e.g., “SEO agency”).

 • Long-Tail Keywords

-Longer, more specific phrases with lower search volume but higher conversion potential (e.g., “red running shoes for women”).
+Longer, more specific phrases with lower search volume but higher conversion potential (e.g., “best marketing and SEO agency in Dubai”).

 • Medium-Tail Keywords

-Strike a balance between head terms and long-tail keywords (e.g., “affordable men’s dress shoes”).
+Strike a balance between head terms and long-tail keywords (e.g., “Dubai SEO agency”).

 GETTING A GRIP ON THOSE PESKY BACKLINKS